build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 6. [How to use DynamoDB on a containerized API](this post)

-So far you have been lerning about containers, Kubernetes, Infraestructure as a Code and even intelligent services like Amazon Rekognition.
+So far you have been learning about containers, Kubernetes, Infraestructure as a Code and even intelligent services like Amazon Rekognition.
 Now it’s time to add a database to store the needed data models that will be used on our social media platform.

-I choose Amazon DynamoDB because the Picturesocial need a modern database that support high throughput and simplify the overall data management by providing an API for all the Data Management and Operations.
+I choose Amazon DynamoDB because the Picturesocial application needs a modern database that will support high throughput and simplify the overall data management by providing an API for all the Data Management and Operations.
 Also because I'm using document data structures that will be better working on a non-relational and document DB as DynamoDB.
 But first I need to figure out the relevant field for the data structure in the APIs that I have done so far.

 In a previous post about [how to analyze images with Machine Learning](/posts/picturesocial/05-how-to-analyze-images-with-machine-learning/), I created an API that returned the Labels from a photo using Amazon Rekognition.
 The most relevant attributes for Picturesocial are: **1/** An ID to correlate the image with the Labels, **2/** Image Name, **3/** Label List (top 5), and **4/** User who uploaded the image.
 Now I'm going to convert those attributes into a Data Model, using JSON, that I will follow for the whole API.